-The above information should not be relied upon for any other purposes.
+The above supplementary information should not be considered as an indication of the results of the entire year or relied upon for any other purposes.
 Since the situation of COVID-19 is uncertain and is still evolving, the above impact is as of the date of preparation of this information.
 Circumstances may change which may result in this information to be outdated.
 In addition, this information does not represent a full comprehensive assessment of COVID-19 impact on the Group.
 This information has not been subject to a formal audit by external auditors.